zeruhur/loner/en/AP15_mech_requiem.md

 ### Adaptation and Mitigation Efforts

-In response to these environmental crises, factions within "Mech Requiem" have begun to implement various adaptation and mitigation strategies.
+In response to these environmental crises, factions within _Mech Requiem_ have begun to implement various adaptation and mitigation strategies.
 These include engineering projects to reclaim and detoxify lands, programs to repopulate and conserve biodiversity, and innovations aimed at sustainable resource usage.
 The war itself is a driver for both destruction and the push for technological solutions to environmental problems, creating a complex dynamic where survival depends not only on military might but also on ecological resilience.

 ## Game-Specific World Elements

-These scenarios are crafted to draw players immediately into the action, requiring them to utilize both their strategic skills and moral judgment, reflecting the complex interplay of military might, diplomatic finesse, and survival instinct that defines "Mech Requiem."
+These scenarios are crafted to draw players immediately into the action, requiring them to utilize both their strategic skills and moral judgment, reflecting the complex interplay of military might, diplomatic finesse, and survival instinct that defines _Mech Requiem_.
 Each scenario not only sets the stage for rich narrative development but also highlights the diverse gameplay mechanics and world elements, from mech combat to political intrigue and environmental challenges.

 ### Starting Scenarios

-In "Mech Requiem," the starting scenarios are designed to immerse players directly into the complex world shaped by war, technology, and political intrigue.
+In _Mech Requiem_, the starting scenarios are designed to immerse players directly into the complex world shaped by war, technology, and political intrigue.
 These scenarios serve as the initial spark for adventures, providing context and motivation for the players as they begin navigating the challenges of the game.

 #### Scenario 1: Urban Recovery Mission